 For students, this is probably the most stressful time of the year.
-The next few months are crucial for college with exams and assignment deadlines, so we are here to help!
+The next few months are crucial for your degree with exams and assignment deadlines, so we are here to help!
 We’ve identified the top five stress busting foods to keep your cortisol levels low.
 Remember: you are what you eat.

 1. AvocadosWe are true advocates for avocados here at UNiDAYS®, and once again they excel in improving our health.
 Avocados are packed full of monounsaturated fat and potassium, which can lower your blood pressure.
 Avocados are great if you’re stressed out and have bad skin too.
 Check out this delicious guacamole recipe to include avocado into your diet.